RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/Paint Box/Paint Box.md

 + Test out this code by clicking the flag and then moving the mouse around the stage.
 Does this work as you expected?

-+ Have you noticed that it's the center of the pen, and not the tip, that follows the mouse pointer?
++ Have you noticed that it's the centre of the pen, and not the tip, that follows the mouse pointer?

 	![screenshot](paint-center.png)